Tag: life

 • Kingdoms of the Radio: Charlie Perigo 2 [ficção]

 I first discovered the old Girassol Ranch by accident.
 When I finally bought my chopper, I talked my way into doing some fire spotting for the Department of Forestry.
-It had the added benefit of giving me an excuse to be be flying back and forth over the back forty when it was harvest time, and I could help some of my friends move some plants.
+In addition to fuel, which was no small worry, it had the added benefit of giving me an excuse to be be flying back and forth over the back forty so I could help some of my friends move some foliage when it was harvest time.
 No one was going to question the flights if I was supposed to by looking for flareups.
-Keep in mind, this was before CAMP and the sight of a helicopter made everyone itchy.
+Keep in mind, this was before CAMP and the sight of a helicopter made everyone twitchy.

-Another benefit of being able to get above the trees was that I could see the surf break before I paddled out to it.
+Another benefit of being able to get above the trees was that I could really check the surf break before I paddled out to it.
 If the wind was makai, or toward the ocean, it would help smooth out the faces of the waves offshore and keep their lips up.
-There were plenty of crunchers out there—I think the bottom drops away pretty quickly at Manchester Beach—but when the wind was just right and I had the break line to myself, it was paradise, man.
+There were plenty of crunchers out there—the bottom drops away pretty quickly at Manchester Beach—but when the wind was just right and I had the break line to myself, it was paradise, man.

 The first thing you learn as a stick is to constantly be looking for a place to land.
 Choppers are like bumblebees, built totally wrong for extended flight.
-I mean, just look at the damn things; it’s only through sheer tenacity that either of us gets off the ground and I think that kind of pisses it off.
+I mean, just look at the damn things; it’s only through sheer tenacity that either of us gets off the ground, and that goes against the grain.
 The ground is always looking for a chance to take us back.

 I was coming back from where Bravo was working out toward Spy Rock when my engine took a shit.
-I lost all hydraulic pressure and had to fall back on auto-rotation, where I have to use the potential energy of my big chunk of glass and metal that really wants to fall out of the sky.
-I quickly reduced my pitch which took advantage of the wind flowing upward through the rotors and was able to keep them spinning, slowing my tearful reunion with the dirt.
+I lost all hydraulic pressure and had to fall back on auto-rotation, where I have to use the potential energy of my big chunk of glass and metal wanting to fall out of the sky.
+I quickly reduced my pitch which took advantage of the wind flowing upward through the rotors and was able to keep them spinning, slowing my tearful reunion with Mother Earth.

 After I pried my chonies out of my clenched ass cheeks, I hopped out and took a look around.
-Out of necessity, I had developed a bit of a sixth sense back in ’Nam, and I had learned the hard way to pay attention to it.
-Ever since that first time, as soon I dropped onto the property, I would have the weird feeling of being watched.
+Out of necessity, I had developed a bit of a sixth sense back in ’Nam and had learned the hard way to pay attention to it.
+Ever since that first time, as soon I dropped onto the property, I had the uncanny feeling of being watched.

-Of course, in time, there would be plenty of troublemakers there, but even when it was just me—and sometimes, Chae—I would always do a quick recon just to make sure that no one was going to mess with the chopper.
-I never saw anybody, or anything, for that matter; but I never could shake that feeling.
+Of course, in time, there would be plenty of troublemakers out there, but even when it was just me—and sometimes, Chae—I would always make sure and do a quick recon just to make sure that no one was going to mess with the chopper.
+I never saw anybody, or anything, for that matter, but I never could shake that damn feeling.

 Keep in mind that Zongo smokes a lot of weed.